Anshuman5/metadynamics/README.md

 in performing metadynamics caculations.

 ## dockerfile:
-script used to create the gpu-dftb-plumed image using HPC container maker.
+script used to create the gpu-dftb-plumed image using HPC container maker (refer: https://github.com/NVIDIA/hpc-container-maker).